Book: A Young People's History of the United States • Volume 2

 Rebecca Stefoff is the author of many books for children and young adults, includng a biography of the Shawnee chieftan Tecumseh and her adaptation of Ronald Takaki's award-winning history of Asian-Americans, "Strangers from a Different Shore."

-We offer each of the two volumes at a substantial dscount of 25% to encourage you to purchase a set to donate to your local middle or high school library.
-With constant budgetary constraints a book this important needs to be accessible in our schools, High School teachers: contact the publisher directly for lowest possible discounts for classroom use: Seven Stories Press, Special Sales: Lars Reilly (email: lars at sevenstories dot com) or call (212) 226-8760.
+We encourage you to purchase this book to donate to your local middle or high school library.
+With constant budgetary constraints a book this important needs to be accessible in our schools, High School teachers: contact the publisher directly for lowest possible discounts for classroom use: Seven Stories Press, Special Sales: Lars Reilly (email: "lars [at] sevenstories [dot] com) or call (212) 226-8760.

 buy.gif